ministryofjustice/moj-frontend/docs/components/search/_overview.md

 {% example template="examples/icon-button", colocated=true, height=125 %}

-### Stacked layout (only to be used with the GOV.UK text button component)
+### Stacked layout

 {% example template="examples/stacked", colocated=true, height=125 %}

 ### When to use

-Use the search component to help users search a large amount of information for something, for example a person, case, application or location.
+Use this component to help users search a large amount of information for something, for example a person, case, application or location.

 They need to have at least 1 piece of identifying information, for example a reference number.